 A few Additional Things to see and do if you have time

-Sainte Agnès is just a few kilometres from Menton and is a ‘perched’ village offering stunning views of the med.
+Sainte Agnès, just a few kilometres from Menton, is a ‘perched’ village offering stunning views of the med.
 It is also claimed to not only being one of the most ‘beautiful villages of France’ but also the highest coastal village in Europe.

 If you like a market, then the charming Provencal market in Antibes each morning is definitely worth a visit.
 This covered market in the cobbled streets of the old town is said to be the best on the Côte d’Azur.

 If you find yourself in the old town of Nice, then you should definitely recommend the local delicacy of Socca (chickpea flour pancakes).
 Try them in Chez Pipo, as they have been specialising in making Socca sine 1923!

 Another stunning hilltop village is Saint Paul de Vence.
 It is one of the oldest medieval villages on the French Riviera and is known as the ‘artists’ village with its modern and contemporary art museums and galleries.

 When To Visit?

 With its 300 days of sunshine on average a year, it’s no wonder it is home to a number of professional riders like Chris Froome and Geraint Thomas, as it allows them to train through all 4 seasons.